 Your doctor will conduct a physical examination and ask you questions.
 Details about the onset of symptoms, the time you took medications, and improvement or worsening of symptoms are important clues for helping your doctor make a diagnosis.

 Your doctor may order additional tests or refer you to an allergy specialist (allergist) for tests.
 These may include the following.

 With a skin test, the allergist or nurse administers a small amount of a suspect drug to your skin either with a tiny needle that scratches the skin, an injection or a patch.
 A positive reaction to a test will cause a red, itchy, raised bump.

-A positive result almost always indicates a drug allergy.
-A negative result is more difficult to interpret because of differences in the reliability of tests.
+A negative result isn't as clear-cut.
 For some drugs, a negative test result usually means that you're not allergic to the drug.
-For other drugs, a negative result may not rule out the possibility of a drug allergy.
+For other drugs, a negative result may not completely rule out the possibility of a drug allergy.